 Thirty-six (36) credit hours beyond the baccalaureate degree are required, at least 20 of which must be in the major teaching field, with the remainder allocated either to additional work in the major or to one or more minors.
 Certain interdepartmental programs have specific minor requirements (for details, see the individual program statements).
 Although not specifically required, education may be offered as a minor in any M.A.T. program.
 Each candidate must possess a teacher's certificate (from Indiana or another state in the United States) by the time the degree is conferred, with the exception of international students, who must be certified by their department.
-Graduates of Indiana University who do not hold certificates should have their credentials evaluated for teaching certificate must send their credentials directly to the Teacher Training and Licensing Commission, State House, Indianapolis, for evaluation; such students may not be admitted into the program, nor may curricula be planned for them, until the state evaluation is a part of the student's official record at Indiana University.
+Graduates of Indiana University who do not hold certificates should have their credentials evaluated for teaching certification purposes by either the School of Education or the department in which they are working toward their degree.
+Students who graduate from institutions outside the state of Indiana and who do not hold a teacher's certificate must send their credentials directly to the Teacher Training and Licensing Commission, State House, Indianapolis, for evaluation; such students may not be admitted into the program, nor may curricula be planned for them, until the state evaluation is a part of the student's official record at Indiana University.